winitzki/scall/tutorial/programming_dhall.md

 This method works whenever the refinement condition can be expressed via `Bool` values.
 This is not always the case in Dhall; for instance, we cannot write a function of type `Text → Bool` that checks whether the input string is empty.

-Nevertheless, a wide range of refinement types on `Text` can be implemented using functions from the library [`dhall-text-utils`](https://github.com/kukimik/dhall-text-utils).
+Nevertheless, a wide range of refinement types on `Text` can be implemented using functions from the library `dhall-text-utils` by [M. Kukieła](https://github.com/kukimik/dhall-text-utils).
 The main technique in that library is to create functions returning special `Text` values (such as the empty string or the string `"x"`) instead of functions returning `Bool`.
 Then one can use `assert` expressions to verify that a `Text` value satisfies various conditions.